lDEDA/hummingbot-bybit-connector-updates/README.md

 ## Contributing

-Contributions are welcome!
-Please ensure:
-1. All tests pass before submitting PR
-2. Code follows Hummingbot coding standards
+Feel free to submit issues or pull requests if you find bugs or have improvements.
+When contributing:
+1. Test your changes thoroughly
+2. Include clear descriptions of what was changed and why
-3. New features include appropriate tests
+3. Update documentation if adding new features
-4. Documentation is updated accordingly

 ## License

-This code is provided under the same license as Hummingbot.
-See the main Hummingbot repository for license details.
+This code is provided as-is for the Hummingbot community.
+Feel free to use and modify as needed.

 ## Support

-For issues and questions:
+If you encounter issues or have questions about these updates:
 - Open an issue in this repository
-- Join the Hummingbot Discord community
+- Check the Hummingbot Discord for community support
-- Check the Hummingbot documentation
+- Refer to Bybit's API documentation for endpoint-specific questions

-## Bounty Program
+## Disclaimer

-If you find these updates useful, consider supporting through the Hummingbot bounty program.
-These improvements help the entire community trade more effectively on Bybit.
+These are independent modifications not officially supported by Hummingbot or Bybit.
+Use at your own risk and always test thoroughly before using in production.